-Post-Valuation Date Activity: No adjustment was made to the valuation results to reflect any post-valuation date activity.
+Post-Valuation Date Activity: No other adjustments were made to the valuation results to reflect other post-valuation date activity.

 2011 Tier: Legislation passed in the summer of 2010 which effectively closed the Y2K Plan benefits to new hires and opened a new tier known as the 2011 Tier.
 All new hires after January 1, 2011 will enter the 2011 Tier.
 The 2011 Tier includes the following: